Alexander the Great Predicted in Bible 200 Years in Advance

 “The two-horned ram that you saw represents the kings of Media and Persia.
 The shaggy goat is the king of Greece, and the large horn between its eyes is the first king.
 The four horns that replaced the one that was broken off represent four kingdoms that will emerge from his nation but will not have the same power”—Daniel 8:20,21 NIV

 The two-horned ram is clearly explained to be the Medo-Persian Empire and the “shaggy goat” is specifically said to be the Greek Empire with its “large horn” representing “the first king,” Alexander the Great.
-Josephus reports that Alexander that Jewish priests showed him Daniel’s prophecies about him when he entered Jerusalem:
+Josephus reports that Jewish priests showed him Daniel’s prophecies about him when he entered Jerusalem:

 “When the book of Daniel was showed him, wherein Daniel declared that one of Greeks should destroy the empire of the Persians, he supposed he was the person intended”—Antiquities of the Jews, Book XI, chapter VIII, paragraph 3